metwork-framework/mfdata/doc/mfdata_additional_tutorials.md

 To build the plugin, we needs the `eccodes` programs and libraries (see https://confluence.ecmwf.int/display/ECC) provided in the MFEXT 'scientific' package.

 So, the MFEXT 'scientific' package must be installed.
-To check this, from the `/home/mfdata/` directory, just enter the `grib_2_netcdf` command:
+To check this, from the `/home/mfdata/` directory, just enter the `grib_to_netcdf` command:
 ```bash
 grib_to_netcdf --help
 ```

+For further about `grib_to_netcdf`, see https://confluence.ecmwf.int/pages/viewpage.action?pageId=23693254

 Tell the plugin to use MFEXT 'scientific' package.
 Edit the `.layer2_dependencies` in the `convert_grib2` directory and add the `python3_scientific@mfext` at the end:
 ```cfg